Are you an absolute beginner in the Irish language? Are you dedicated to learning to speak some Gaeilge?

 With Bitesize Irish, you get to learn to speak Irish in easy Bitesize portions at your own pace.

 If you'd like to jump into learning to speak Irish today, click here to start your free Taster membership of the learning program.
 No obligation.

 This is an approximate pronunciation of the phrase:

 It's hard to “catch” those new sounds of our beautiful Irish language, right?

 Our Bitesize Irish program features extensive phonetic pronunciations of Irish.

-Start our program for free.
+Start a Taster of our program for free.
 Don't regret no having tried it.